sekar3s/Terraform-Lab/Lab/Lab 01 - Azure Provider - Authenticating.md

 #### <ins> Prerequisites <ins>

-Navigate to the terraform_lab_dir where you will be writing code for your lab.
-Switch to Terraform lab directory in the console.
+Navigate to the terraform_lab_dir where you will be writing code for your lab and ensure the prebuilt terraform file contents exist.
+You can use the Command Prompt or Windows file explore to perform this task.

 ```powershell
 cd C:\Lab_Files\M07_Terraform\terraform_lab_dir